digirati-co-uk/miac-ida/notes.md

  - consider geospatial and temporal presentation of tag instances by topic

-identification of range as distinct archival resource identification of range covering dates

-What do admins need to do?
+### What do admins need to do?

 management of controlled vocabulary
-SKOS OK?
+- SKOS OK?
 Owl?
 PoolParty?
 Protégé?
  - synonyms
      - translations
  - refinement